aashr-n/polishedRaoImp/README.md

 This is a translation of Kristin Sellers' 2018 artifact rejection protocol

-[as used in Rao et. al: "Direct Electrical Stimulation of Lateral Orbitofrontal Cortex Acutely Improves Mood in Individuals with Symptoms of Depression.]
+[as used in "Direct Electrical Stimulation of Lateral Orbitofrontal Cortex Acutely Improves Mood in Individuals with Symptoms of Depression."
+Rao et. al ]

 "cleanupcode" is currently the main/most updated program